SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 endpoint.
 Recall that both A-AS and H-AS registered the client with client ID `cid`, and that the client uses the same key pair for authentication at both authorization servers.
-Hence, this client assertion is a valid valid authentication credential for the client at H-AS.
+Hence, this client assertion is a valid authentication credential for the client at H-AS.

 As described in {{research.ust}}, the attacker can then utilize the